 For example, for many marketers, it’s been decided for you that you’re doing a campaign promoting something.
 A campaign is probably a great idea.
 However, it may be out of sequence with something else in your plan or even conflict with what another office or region is looking to do.

-Or another example; If you’re in business development, you may have it within your plans to capture work within a certain area and need a physical address to capture that work, as well as a marketing campaign.
-Once you start collaboratively planning, you may find that there’s a project that you all already have, that also needs that address.
+Another example, if you’re in business development, you may have plans to capture work within a specific area and require a physical address to facilitate that work, as well as a marketing campaign.
+Once you start collaboratively planning, you may find that there’s a project that you all already have that also needs to be addressed.
 Without collaboration, you’d have no idea that your need is a common one.
 And when there’s a commonality of needs, it generally makes that need more urgent.

 What are the plans?

-- Business Plans – These bring together all of the plans (or they should) to map out a cohesive way for a sector, region, or profit center to reach their financial goals for the year.
+Business Plans – These bring together all the plans (or they should) to map out a cohesive approach for a sector, region, or profit center to achieve its financial goals for the year.

-- Business Development Plans – These define how we’re going to reach the financial goals laid out in a business plan.
+Business Development Plans – These define how we will reach the financial goals outlined in a business plan.

-- Marketing Plans – These plans are specific to supporting the regions.
+Marketing Plans – These plans are specifically designed to support the regions.

 Why are we talking about Market Research and Planning and why is it important to talk about now?

 We’ve established we’re entering a planning season and why we’re planning.
 Let’s break down the research and make this easy.
-Firms need to be on the same page about how they’re going to go after their planning initiatives.
-Here at The Flamingo Project, we look at Market Research as three steps.
+Firms need to be on the same page about how they will pursue their planning initiatives.
+Here at The Flamingo Project, we view market research as a three-step process.

-- Define your purpose – What is the purpose of the information?
-The types of plans are going to define our purpose.
-Which of the following purposes do your initiatives fall under?
+Define your purpose – What is the purpose of the information?
+The types of plans will define our purpose.
+Which of the following purposes do your initiatives fall under

-- Craft the questions – Remember; Market research is an answer to a question that informs actions with a defendable “why”.
-So, when crafting questions it’s important to consider how the answers to those questions are going to support the purpose of your market research.
+Craft the questions – Remember, market research is an answer to a question that informs actions with a defendable “why”.
+So, when crafting questions, it’s essential to consider how the answers to those questions are going to support the purpose of your market research.
 Not sure you’re asking the ‘right’ questions?
 Tap here to hop on my open office hours to discuss these questions.

 - Trends and Disruptors